-When it is full, fill the pot 3/4 of the way with White Vinegar.
+When it is full, fill the pot 1/3 of the way with the White Vinegar & sugar mix.

 Gently, shake out air bubble.

-Fill the remaining 1/4 of the pot with water.
+Fill the remaining space in the pot with water.

 Because the pot will sit in the refrigerator for 2-4 weeks, I use bottled water to further reduce the risk of contaminates.
 In the name of being both a responsible consumer and proud Arkansan, I use Mountain Valley Spring Water.
 I buy it by the case in glass bottles that are manufactured using recycled glass that I will again recycle.
 Furthermore, it is bottled from natural hot springs in Hot Springs, Arkansas.